MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-office-deployment-tool-to-install-volume-licensed-editions-of-visio-2016.md

 |Visio Standard 2016  <br/> |VisioStdXVolume  <br/> |NY48V-PPYYH-3F4PX-XJRKJ-W4423  <br/> |
 |Visio Professional 2016  <br/> |VisioProXVolume  <br/> |69WXN-MBYV6-22PQG-3WGHK-RM6XC  <br/> |

+> [!TIP]
+> Instead of using a text editor to create your configuration file, we recommend that you use the [Office Customization Tool (OCT)](https://config.office.com).
+The OCT provides a web-based interface for making your selections and creating your configuration file to be used with the Office Deployment Tool.
+For more information, see [Overview of the Office Customization Tool](../overview-of-the-office-customization-tool-for-click-to-run.md).

+If you are using the Office Customization Tool or want to specify the update channel manually, you must  pick the same update channel as  your existing Office installation is already using.
+E.g. if you want to add Project to devices which already have Office 365 ProPlus Semi-Annual Channel installed, you need to specify the same channel for Project 2016 in the configuration file.

-You can also edit the Updates element in the configuration.xml file to determine how the installation of Project or Visio is updated.
+You can also edit the Updates element in the configuration file to determine how the installation of Project or Visio is updated.
 For example, you can configure it so that updates are automatically installed from the Office Content Delivery Network (CDN) on the Internet, which is the default, or from a file share on your local network.

 If you're not familiar with the Office Deployment Tool, it's usually used to customize deployments of Click-to-Run versions of Office products, such as Office 365 ProPlus.
 For more information, see [Overview of the Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md).

-Here's an example of a configuration.xml file that can be used to install a 64-bit version of Visio Professional 2016 in English from the Office CDN using a GVLK.
+Here's an example of a configuration file that can be used to install a 64-bit version of Visio Professional 2016 in English from the Office CDN using a GVLK.

 ```xml
 <Configuration>